tedy-art/c-sharp/CSharp-Topics/README.md

 }
 ```
 **Key Points of Deferred Execution:**
-- Query Definition vs. Execution: The query var evenNumbersQuery = numbers.Where(n => n % 2 == 0); is just a definition.
+- Query Definition vs. Execution: The query `var evenNumbersQuery = numbers.Where(n => n % 2 == 0);` is just a definition.
 It doesn't execute immediately.
-- Data is Evaluated Upon Iteration: When we iterate over evenNumbersQuery using foreach, the query is executed at that moment, fetching the latest data from the numbers list (including the newly added 6).
+- Data is Evaluated Upon Iteration: When we iterate over `evenNumbersQuery` using `foreach`, the query is executed at that moment, fetching the latest data from the numbers list (including the newly added 6).
 - Efficiency: Deferred execution can be more efficient as it allows for query optimizations and avoids unnecessary data fetching.

 ### 2. Immediate Execution